A year after Wuhan, China locks down another city of 11 million people to contain a coronavirus flare-up - Local News 8

 Residents of Shijiazhuang, a provincial capital close to Beijing, have been barred from leaving the city, as major highways were blocked, train and bus stations closed and flights canceled.

 The lockdown comes as a total of 117 Covid-19 infections — including 67 asymptomatic cases — were detected in Shijiazhuang on Wednesday.
-On Thursday, the city identified another 66 positive cases, according to the Hebei provincial health commission.
+On Thursday, Shijiazhuang identified another 66 positive cases, according to the Hebei provincial health commission.

-Since January 2, a total of 304 positive cases have been reported in Hebei — most of which in Shijiazhuang, official figures show.
-The city is located just 180 miles southwest of Beijing — about three hours’ drive away, or an hour on the high-speed rail.
+Since January 2, a total of 304 positive cases have been reported in Hebei — most of which were in Shijiazhuang, official figures show.
+The city is located just 180 miles (289.6 kilometers) southwest of Beijing — about three hours’ drive away, or an hour on the high-speed rail.

 At a press conference Thursday, municipal officials announced a ban on outbound travel for all residents and vehicles from Shijiazhuang, except for emergencies.